rflynn/circumnavigation/README.txt

 	Magellan films/series:
 		Films containing Ferdinand Magellan: http://www.imdb.com/character/ch0027108/
 		Magellán (1977) http://www.imdb.com/title/tt0125387/

+In order to make this more Hollywood:
+	Need to emphasize female roles and love
+	Emphasize action

 Scurvy
 	Early symptoms are malaise and lethargy.
 After 1–3 months, patients develop shortness of breath and bone pain.
 Myalgias may occur because of reduced carnitine production.
 Other symptoms include skin changes with roughness, easy bruising and petechiae, gum disease, loosening of teeth, poor wound healing, and emotional changes.
 Dry mouth and dry eyes similar to Sjögren's syndrome may occur.
 In the late stages, jaundice, generalized edema, oliguria, neuropathy, fever, and convulsions, and eventual death are frequently seen.